bloomberg/memray/docs/run.rst

    need to be inspected by Memray to get the correct symbol names.

 When reporters display native information they will normally use a different color for the Python frames than the native frames.
-This can also be distinguished by looking at the file name in a frame since Python frames will generally come from source files with a ``.py`` extension.
+This can also be distinguished by looking at the file name in a frame, since Python frames will generally come from source files with a ``.py`` extension.

 .. _Live tracking: